A simple red cartoon-style telephone handset icon, isolated on a white background.

 Tips:

-- Use ad incentives for email sign ups: Offer a specific discount code in your programmatic ad creative redeemable only after subscribing to your email list.
+• Use ad incentives for email sign ups: Offer a specific discount code in your programmatic ad creative redeemable only after subscribing to your email list.
+Pair the ad incentive with a popup signup form to capture subscribers and continue the conversion journey via email.

 2. Personalize email campaigns to enhance customer loyalty